Shirakumo/radiance-tutorial/Part 1.md

   :depends-on (:r-clip))
 ```

 The `:defsystem-depends-on` and `:class` parts make sure to register the system with Radiance's modules.
 We'll also use `r-clip`, which is a convenience extension for the [Clip](https://shinmera.github.io/clip) template system.
 You can use any template system we want to for your own projects.
 For this, we'll go with Clip.
+Don't worry if you aren't familiar with it though, I'll explain it in the next section.

 Next, we'll need the `module.lisp` file, which is basically an extended package definition.